FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/vpc_subnet_v1.md

 * `tags` - (Optional, Map) The key/value pairs to associate with the subnet.

+* `description` (Optional, String) - Provides supplementary information about the subnet.
+  The value can contain no more than 255 characters and cannot contain angle brackets (< or >).

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: